ridhwandll/ridhwandll.github.io/RidSite/content/meme.md

 title = "My life is a meme, see the RidDiary section"
 +++

-Also buy me a burger if you can 🥺
+Also, buy me a burger if you can 🥺